Citation, DOI & article data

 - anticonvulsants/sedatives (behavioral)

-More recently Aduhelm (aducanumab) has been approved by the FDA and has been claimed to reduce amyloid beta plaque in human subjects although its efficacy and long-term benefits remain controversial 18.
+More recently Aduhelm (aducanumab) has been approved by the FDA and has been claimed to reduce amyloid-beta plaque in human subjects although its efficacy and long-term benefits remain controversial 18.
+Numerous other amyloid-lowering agents are being investigated and these have resulted in a new entity, closely related cerebral amyloid angiopathy related inflammation, known as amyloid-related imaging abnormalities (ARIA) 20.

 In cases where bilateral mesial temporal lobe volume loss is present on imaging in an elderly amnestic patient, the main differential is limbic-predominant age-related TDP-43 encephalopathy (LATE) 11.
 Not only is this entity increasingly recognized as a significant cause of dementia of Alzheimer's type despite being pathologically distinct, but it can also co-exist with Alzheimer's disease 11.
 At present, there is no definitive way of establishing the diagnosis other than retrospectively at autopsy.
 A number of features may suggest the diagnosis 11: